hyrodium/ElasticSurfaceEmbedding.jl/README.md

 <img src="docs/src/img/NurbsStrain.png" width="800">

 ### step 3 : Edit on vector graphics editor
-The output files are svg format.
+The output files are SVG format.
 After editing the svg files, you can print the graphics or cut papers by laser cutting machine.

 <img src="docs/src/img/inkscape.png" width="800">